Monitoring a Linux bare metal server

 Enter the name [Bare Metal] IPMI monitoring.
 Then, click Copy and Open.

-The dashboard opens.
+Copy and open a dashboard The dashboard opens.

 Add more IPMI metrics to the [Bare Metal] IPMI monitoring custom dashboard.
 Repeat the steps for each of the IPMI metrics that you want to monitor.